FDA approves new drug to protect babies from RSV

 "Today's approval addresses the great need for products to help reduce the impact of RSV disease on children, families and the health care system," the FDA's Dr. John Farley, director of the Office of Infectious Diseases in the FDA's Center for Drug Evaluation and Research, said in a statement.

-Drugmakers AstraZeneca and Sanofi, which will market nirsevimab under the brand name Beyfortus, have touted results showing an 83.2% reduction in hospitalizations from RSV infections after infants got their antibody infusion.
+Drugmakers AstraZeneca and Sanofi, which will market nirsevimab under the brand name Beyfortus, have touted results showing an 83.2% reduction in hospitalizations from RSV infections after infants got their antibody injection.

 "Today's approval marks an unprecedented moment for protecting infant health in the U.S., following an RSV season that took a record toll on infants, their families, and the U.S. healthcare system," Sanofi executive vice president Thomas Triomphe said in a statement.

-Nirsevimab only requires one infusion for the season, shielding infants from catching their first RSV infection until they are older with a single shot.
+Nirsevimab only requires one injection for the season, shielding infants from catching their first RSV infection until they are older with a single shot.

 While virtually all children catch RSV by age 2, those who catch the virus within their first months of life are substantially more likely to be hospitalized, even if they do not have underlying medical conditions.